 Bleeding gums are a sign that you may have gingivitis—an infection in the gums and the earliest stage of gum disease.
-This usually occurs as a result of poor oral hygiene that allows bacteria to build up along your gum line, causing your gums to become inflamed.
+This usually occurs due to poor oral hygiene that allows bacteria to build up along your gum line, causing your gums to become inflamed.
 Therefore, if you find your gums don’t get finicky when brushing or flossing, that’s generally a great sign for your oral health!

 2. Your teeth are white.

-White teeth aren’t just great for a beautiful smile, they can also signify good oral health!
-There are a number of things that can cause yellowish stains on your teeth, such as gingivitis, dental decay, tobacco usage, and more.
+White teeth aren’t just great for a beautiful smile; they can also signify good oral health!
+Several things can cause yellowish stains on your teeth, such as gingivitis, dental decay, tobacco usage, and more.
 One of the best ways to keep a bright white smile is to have a good dental hygiene routine.
 Therefore, if your teeth are naturally white, you’re doing something right!